Community Greeter / "Castle Security"

 - must possess at least two years of experience working with kids between the ages of 7 and 16.

-- preferably have skills in theatre, visual arts, carpentry, music and/or storytelling.
+- preferably have strong skills in theatre, visual arts, sports coaching, carpentry, music and/or storytelling.

-- preferably have an interest and knowledge of mythical folklore and fantasy literature and/or gaming .
+- preferably have strong interest and knowledge of mythical folklore and fantasy literature and/or gaming.

-- preferably be able to commit to all 9 weeks of full-time summer employment between June 11 and August 17th (there is no camp the week of the 4th of July.)
+- preferably be able to commit to all 9 weeks of full-time summer employment between June 8 and August 21 (there are two weeks off)

 As with all children’s work under Minnesota law, employment at AiC is ABSOLUTELY DEPENDENT on applicants passing a Predatory Offender Registration check and a Bureau of Criminal Apprehension background check pursuant to Minnesota Statute §299C.62.